wayneintest/qa-journey/README.md

 &emsp;&emsp;-The 2 main categories of SDLC models: Sequential Development, Iterative/Incremental Development<br>
 &emsp;&emsp;-The 2 main models of Sequential Development: Waterfall Model, V-Model<br>

-October 9, 2024<br>
-&emsp;-What is a Waterfall Model, its stages, and its advantages and disadvantages<br>
+October 9, 2024:&emsp;What is a Waterfall Model, its stages, and its advantages and disadvantages<br>

-October 10, 2024<br>
-&emsp;-What is a V-Model, its stages, and how does it differ from the Waterfall Model<br>
+October 10, 2024:&emsp;What is a V-Model, its stages, and how does it differ from the Waterfall Model<br>